 Here’s why: Their support for these “marriages” will also justify support for polygamy, polyamory, bi-sexual multiple marriages and more — and their spouses will have the option to participate in those without their consent.
 The woman who supports “same-sex marriage” today may regret it when her husband brings home another woman — or another man — to legally share her home and finances.
+They will also lose their spouses and children because the courts will be eager to side with the LGBTQX people, such as in this case.

 Please read this post carefully so you’ll be able to show people how the pro-gay movement can have deep and personal impacts on them.
 This is not a “slippery slope” fallacy, it is a logical slippery slope (or, as I like to call it, a cliff argument), where the arguments for one position automatically support another position as well.
 And don’t say, “That can’t happen!,” because it is already getting mainstreamed.